 BUSINESS REPORTER writes

-On money markets, the bank reported that commercial banks’ aggregate current account creased by K in 217.33 million to K million while the overnight borrowing and lending rate 825.10 increased by 0.01% to 3 340 9.9 %.
+On the money market the bank reported that commercial banks’ aggregate current account decreased by K56.93 million to K1314.14 million while the overnight borrowing and lending rate maintained at 10.15 percent

-Total funds traded on Interbank was K million.
+Total funds traded on Interbank was K146 million.